 * * *

 Sunday morning rolled around in the manner that all Sunday mornings should: groggy, crispy, and with only the faintest recollection of the prior evening.
 Pretty sharpish, I remembered – I was now spearheading Mission (Hopefully Not So) Impossible.
 All my prior research gave me a pretty firm starting point, but there was one crucial difference: where I’m lucky enough to have a German passport, which allows me unfettered access to the country, Mollie’s British citizenship presented a rather bigger hurdle that would need to be overcome with some serious paperwork.
-I even considered offering to marry her for a couple of weeks, a plan that would need to be backed up by ‘reasonable social media evidence’.
+I even considered offering to marry her for a couple of weeks, a plan that would need to be backed up by ‘reasonable social media evidence’ of a pre-existing and legitimate relationship.
 I knew there was a photo of us hugging post-cross country at Boekelo, and figured I could make a gals-who-are-pals narrative out of that if it came to it.

 I’m used to coming up with bonkers plans to make difficult things happen, but this was next level – and so it was enormously encouraging to see how enthusiastic and supportive both Dickie Waygood and Chris Bartle, the British team coach, were about me taking the reins, figuratively.
 But though I left Houghton pretty confident that I could get the job done (and slightly less confident about making it home with approximately £8 in my bank account), even I wasn’t fully prepared for the utter madness the next few days would hold.